crose72/OperationSquirrel/Docs/02-Connecting-WSL-and-Jetson-Nano-to-SITL.md

 14. Execute the program on the Jetson Nano
     - `sudo ./main`
 15. The drone should ARM, send back messages, and takeoff

+#### If WSL2 does not recognize your device it may be due to an update in WSL2.
+In which case you should follow the solution here https://github.com/dorssel/usbipd-win/issues/948.

 ### Connect Jetson Nano to real flight controller